00nx6/dnd/README.md

    - 4: 8
    - 5: 10
 max cap: 10 enemies

 Also influences enemy strength, higher level party = higher level enemies.

 __player__:
 Should ideally be a class

-Has a name, inventory, and a class. ask sem when performing an attack a weapon is selected from the inventory if there is 1 available that weapon is passed onto the player class subclass receives damage from players class subclass
+Has a name, inventory, and a class. ask sem

+when performing an attack a weapon is selected from the inventory if there is 1 available

+that weapon is passed onto the player class subclass

+receives damage from players class subclass

 __player class__:
 subclass of player

-receives weapon details from the player class calculates damage returns damage to player contains the players health value, damage formula and defense these change based on level, appropriate values need to be decided.
+receives weapon details from the player class, calculates damage, then returns damage to player

+contains the players health value, damage formula and defense these change based on level, appropriate values need to be decided.

 Available classes:
    - Figher
    - Mage